mfkiwl/openCologne-PCIE/README.md

 - [PCIE EP DMA - Wupper](https://gitlab.nikhef.nl/franss/wupper)
 - [Warp-pipe: PCIe network simulator](https://github.com/antmicro/warp-pipe)

-<ins>Note:</ins>
-_"opensource"_ PCIE EP designs in the above references are not truly opensource.
+<ins>Note:</ins> _"opensource"_ PCIE EP designs in the above references are not truly opensource.
 They all rely on vendor-proprietary **PCIE HM**, which is a black box that provides _Transport Layer_ (TL) and _Data Link Layer_ (DLL) protocol stack.
 The insides of it are invisible and inaccessible to users, and also not portable to other FPGA families.
 We intend to fully replace that PCIE HM with soft, unencrypted, free to use and modify Verilog RTL.
-Like us, they also have SerDes HM.

 --------------------